What are Distributed Energy Resources?

 We’re working on ways to more actively manage those issues, as the grid is essential for DER to work and its many benefits be fully realised.

-The role of the grid
+DER and the role of the grid

 It might seem counter-intuitive, but without the grid most DER, like solar panels couldn’t work.
 Why?